Self-Taught Art • Contemporary Folk Art • Outsider Art

 His trailer leans to one side and when he is outside the doors are kept shut by long poles propped against the doors.
 He has no running water and his only heat is a small electric heater.
 His bed is piled high with quilts.
 He paints sitting on his bed in cold weather and out under a shade tree in the summer.

-John Henry is a deeply religious man and is known as “Mustache Jesus” by other blacks.
+John Henry is a deeply religious man and is known as “Mustache Jesus” by others in his community.
 He often depicts”Fancy Women” which he draws with big hair and emphasized breasts.
 Quite of his work, he is known to often comment, “I don’t mean to brag, but that picture is somewhere between genius and expert!”

 Select image for size, price and additional information.